venezik/ios_capstone/brainstorming.md

 5. Scope: The scope for HealthyHabit is well-formed, focusing on core features such as habit tracking, goal setting, and progress monitoring.
 While technically challenging to implement certain features like real-time tracking and personalized recommendations, a stripped-down version of the app with essential functionalities would still be valuable and interesting to build.
 The product vision for HealthyHabit is clearly defined, with a focus on providing a user-friendly and effective tool for habit formation and behavior change.

+**LearnLite**

+Description: LearnLite is a straightforward educational app that offers short, interactive lessons on various topics.
+Users can choose from a selection of beginner-level courses covering subjects like math, language learning, history, and science.
+Each lesson consists of simple explanations, followed by quizzes or exercises to reinforce learning.
+LearnLite aims to provide accessible and digestible educational content for users of all ages and skill levels.

+**TaskTrack**

+Description: TaskTrack is a basic productivity app for managing tasks and to-do lists.
+Users can create tasks, set priorities, and mark them as completed as they progress through their daily activities.
+The app offers a clean and intuitive interface with features like due date reminders and simple categorization options.
+TaskTrack aims to help users stay organized and focused on their goals without overwhelming them with unnecessary features.